- Courtesy photo

 "Yeah I figured that," she says begrudgingly.
 "What about the city helping people pay?"

-But the guidelines for developers are based on a quirky metric that inflates how much money Detroit residents live on.
-The Census Bureau groups the city with its more affluent neighbors, Warren and Livonia, to determine area median income, and, as a result, AMI in a city where 40 percent of people live in poverty was listed as $53,628 in 2015.
-That means if developers are providing units to people who live at 80 percent of that, they're serving households living on almost $43,000 per year, thus keeping people like Maryanne out of Detroit's shiny new buildings.
+But the guidelines for developers are based on a metric that inflates how much money Detroit residents live on.
+The federal government groups the city with its more affluent neighbors to determine area median income for the Detroit-Warren-Livonia metropolitan statistical area, and, as a result, AMI in a city where 40 percent of people live in poverty was this year listed as $68,600 for a family of four.
+That means if developers are providing units to people who live at 80 percent of that, they're serving households living on nearly $55,000 per year, thus keeping people like Maryanne out of Detroit's shiny new buildings.

 With that, she seems to accept moving to Corktown as financially unfeasible, and jumps to a more pressing topic: A close friend in deteriorating health.
 But by the time she's done speaking, Maryanne will mention again that she wants her own place.